codeforequity-at/botium-connector-lex/README.md

 ## Connecting Amazon Lex to Botium

+There are two possibilities to connect to Amazon Lex:

+### Connect with Amazon Access Keys
 You have to create an **IAM user** to enable Botium to access the Amazon Lex API.

 * [Create an IAM user](https://console.aws.amazon.com/iam/) (see [here](https://docs.aws.amazon.com/de_de/IAM/latest/UserGuide/id_users_create.html) for help)